Olivia Colman: 2020–present: Established actress

 Also in 2022, Colman starred in the coming-of-age comedy film Joyride.
 She played the lead role in the romantic drama film Empire of Light, directed by Sam Mendes.
 For her performance in the film, she earned positive reviews and her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
 She also had starring voice roles in the DreamWorks animated film Puss in Boots: The Last Wish and in the Netflix animated film Scrooge: A Christmas Carol.

 In 2023, Colman starred as Miss Havisham in the FX / BBC period drama series Great Expectations, based on Charles Dickens' novel of the same name.
 She also starred as MI6 agent Sonya Falsworth in the Disney+ miniseries Secret Invasion, set in the Marvel Cinematic Universe.
 Colman then produced and starred in the mystery comedy film Wicked Little Letters.

 Colman appeared in the musical fantasy film Wonka, which explores Willy Wonka's origins as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory.
 In the role of Mrs. Scrubbit, she spoke with "a truly over-the-top Cockney accent".
 The film was released on 8 December 2023.
 She also reprised her role as the middle-aged Queen Elizabeth II in the final episode of the sixth season of The Crown, which was released on 14 December 2023.
 She appeared in seasons 2 and 3 of The Bear as Chef Andrea Terry.

 Colman stars as The Reverend Mother in the live-action animated comedy Paddington in Peru (2024), the third film in the Paddington film series.

-In May 2024 it was announced that Colman would be starring alongside John Lithgow in Jimpa, directed by Australian director Sophie Hyde and filmed in South Australia, Amsterdam, and Helsinki.
+Colman starred alongside John Lithgow in the 2025 film Jimpa, directed by Australian director Sophie Hyde and filmed in South Australia, Amsterdam, and Helsinki.
+Lithgow plays the namesake character, gay rights and HIV/AIDS activist Jim Hyde, father of the director, while Colman plays Sophie.
+The film was released in US and Australian cinemas in early 2026, after premiering at Sundance on 23 January 2025.